Express vs. Angular: Key Differentials to Decide the Right Web App Framework

 Though there is a fundamental difference between the way these frameworks are used in developing web applications, for example, Express is primarily used for backend purposes, while Angular is known for frontend capabilities.

-Here we will outline essential differences between these two popular frameworks, especially in scalability, performance, pros, cons, and use cases.
+Editor’s note: Here, Hiren explains essential differences between these two popular frameworks, especially in scalability, performance, pros, cons, and use cases.
 It will enable you to understand the framework better and check on the suitability of your business requirements.
 If you are interested in outsourced assistance, consider checking Simform’s web application development services.

 Overview of Frameworks – Express vs. Angular